chromatic-solfege/chromatic-solfege.github.io/readme.md

 |---------------------------|----------------------------|
 | ![do di re ri mi fa fi sol si la li ti do][aug-small] | ![do ti te la le sol se fa mi me re ra do][dim-small] |

+For further information of Chromatic-Solfege, see [An Introduction to Chromatic-Solfege](an-introduction-to-chromatic-solfege/).

 I have written some programs to utilize Chromatic-Solfege.

 - [Chromatic-Solfege for Lilypond](./chromatic-solfege-for-lilypond/)